 The Question is: “If I have a Reverse Mortgage, what happens when I die?”
 Including the subject of “The Kid’s Inheritance” and issues involving “The Financial Security of one’s spouse or partner”.

-I highly recommend first, for a quick overview of information to get general idea of this subject area by just reading the bold type, then just call me, (Robert Fulton 360-222-3236) and we will visit and go into great detail on your specific situation.
-You are welcome to read the complete narrative, while that will help you to learn more, but the generalization is not likely to be, just that, very general.
+I highly recommend first, for a quick overview of information to get a general idea of this subject area, just read the bold type, then just call me, (Robert Fulton 360-222-3236) and we will visit and go into great detail on your specific situation.
+You are welcome to read the complete narrative, while that will help you to learn more, but the generalization is likely to be, just that, very general.

 I will expand that answer in a fashion to also increase your understanding of the Reverse Mortgage Product and how it relates to this subject.

 Let me base my answer using my first example, which is the scenario that you took out a reverse mortgage three months before your death.The same thing that would happen (now before you took out the reverse mortgage), if you die, less a couple of small adjustments for those last three months, namely that of deferred interest, mortgage insurance and of course the closings cost, if any, to get the mortgage.
 When your estate sells the property for the benefit of your heirs the estate will receive the gross sales proceeds from the sale price, less the closing costs, less any outstanding mortgages.
 In other words your estate recognizes the net equity, and your will or operation of law will hopefully disburse your remanding equity according to your wishes.
-That is the same process of any transaction when you have on a home with any mortgage.
+That is about the same process of any transaction when you have on a home with any mortgage.
 That is also the same answer if you go to sell your house when you are alive after you take out the Reverse Mortgage.
 One of those adjustments for those three months is that the house may appreciate in value and you as the owner on title get that increase in value factored into that formula.
-For example if those three months were from December 15, to March 15, the market could really show some improvement.
-One of the side points I would like to make here is that any negative affects from the equity erosion occurring from the fact you are not any longer paying in on a mortgage takes time.
+For example if those three months were from December 15, to March 15, the market could really show some improvement (of course the value could also go down).
+One of the side points I would like to make here is that any negative affects from the equity erosion occurring from the fact you are not any longer paying in on a mortgage takes time, and works against any appreciation over time.
 This is best seen by looking at the amortization schedule included in the initial educational proposal I will be providing for you on your property.

 I give this first example, to share how in the short term, the component of real estate market could do better having the house go up in value than the costs of the loan and the small adjustment over three month from accumulating deferred interest and not having sent in any payment.
 (I will expand on this short term example below using the number from my own mortgage).